Greece • UNESCO World Heritage Site

 Frequently Asked Questions

-Ancient Greeks believed Delphi marked the exact geographical centre of the earth, commemorated by the sacred omphalos stone that Zeus placed there, making it both the spiritual and physical heart of their known world and the meeting point of divine and mortal realms.
+Ancient Greeks believed Delphi marked the exact geographical center of the earth, commemorated by the sacred omphalos stone that Zeus placed there, making it both the spiritual and physical heart of their known world and the meeting point of divine and mortal realms.

 UNESCO World Heritage Criteria